University of Massachusetts - Lowell Overview

 - The highest award offered at UMass Lowell is the doctor's degree.

-- Students who graduate from UMass Lowell with a bachelor's degree make about $53,300 a year.
-That's 31% more than those who graduate from other schools.
+- After graduation, UMass Lowell bachelor's degree recipients go on to jobs where they make $53,300 a year.
+That's about 31% more than their peers at other schools.

 University of Massachusetts - Lowell Rankings